 - Dull sallow appearance

 - Reduces fine lines and wrinkles

 - Safe in pregnancy

 - UV induced Telangiectasia

-Given that chemical peels can treat many indications, please discuss alternative options specific to your aesthetic needs.
-Some alternative treatments can include:
+Given that chemical peel treatments can treat many indications, please discuss alternative skin rejuvenation treatments specific to your aesthetic needs.
+Some alternative chemical peel treatments can include: